logo

 • Theories in Counseling

-Professional Certifications for Degree Holders
+Certifications for Degree Holders

-What Jobs Can You Get with a Master’s Degree in Marriage and Family Therapy?
+What Jobs Can You Get With a Master’s Degree in Marriage and Family Therapy?

 Since the title and practice of “marriage and family therapist” requires a master’s degree, most opportunities in this field are found by those who have a master’s degree and their MFT license.
 In addition to licensed marriage and family therapist, job opportunities include roles in supervising and management.
 Master’s degree holders can also find work in research and academia.